Climate Adaptation and Curbing Hunger by Investing in Agriculture R&D

 It links climate, crop, water, and economic models to analyze scenarios of future change in agricultural production, consumption, prices, and trade at national, regional, and global scales.

-The researchers compare various scenarios, including a future without climate change, ‘favorable’ trajectories in which population growth slows and per capita income rises, less optimistic demographic trajectories, and the most severe changes to climate” (To Prevent Hunger, 2021).
+The researchers compare scenarios, including a future without climate change, ‘favorable’ trajectories in which population growth slows and per capita income rises, less optimistic demographic trajectories, and the most severe climate changes” (To Prevent Hunger, 2021).

 The analysis in the report offers some key messages about the cost and trade-offs of investing in research and development, water management, and infrastructure for climate adaptation to end hunger:

-- Increased investment in agriculture can support climate change adaptation.
-R&D is the most cost-effective in offsetting the impacts of climate change as measured by the hunger indicator.
+• Increased investment in agriculture can support climate change adaptation.
+R&D is the most cost-effective way to offset the impacts of climate change as measured by the hunger indicator.

-- Estimating the ranges of results give some context about the potential for investments, either under-or overshoot highlighted impacts, along with a better idea about costs that should be considered as part of the trade-offs
+• Estimating the ranges of results gives some context about the potential for investments, either under- or overshoot highlighted impacts, along with a better idea about costs that should be considered as part of the trade-offs.

-- Increased investment in water management and infrastructure will complement and sustain long term R&D-based gains.
+• Increased water management and infrastructure investment will complement and sustain long-term R&D-based gains.
 Other investments will be needed to achieve broader measures of adaptation.

-- Among investment alternatives, R&D offers the largest reductions in hunger but smaller improvements in blue water use and irrigation supply reliability.
+• Among investment alternatives, R&D offers the most significant reductions in hunger but minor improvements in blue water use and irrigation supply reliability.

-Water management investments provide more significant improvement in blue water use and irrigation supply but smaller reductions in hunger.
-And a comprehensive approach offers improvement in all goals but is much more costly.
+Water management investments provide more significant improvements in blue water use and irrigation supply but smaller reductions in hunger.
+A comprehensive approach offers improvement in all goals but is much more costly.

 To read the entire report, click the link below: